Peaches

 Did you know that…

-the peach fuzz can trigger allergy, both by coming in contact with it and by ingesting it (no matter how much you wash the peach, the fuzz residues remain).
+Peach fluff can trigger an allergy, both by contact with it and by ingesting it (no matter how much you wash the peach, fluff residues remain).

-A study shows that caffeic acid in peaches can prevent breast, colon, or lung cancer.
+A study shows that the caffeic acid in peaches can prevent breast, colon or lung cancer.

-Keep the peaches in the refrigerator, at temperatures of 2-4 degrees, for one week.
+Keep the peaches in the refrigerator, at temperatures of 2-4 degrees, for a week.

-Put peaches halved on the grill, and serve them sprinkled with honey and spices.
+Place halved peaches on the grill and serve drizzled with honey and spices.

-You can remove the skin of the peaches by immersing them in three minutes in hot water.
+You can remove the skin from peaches by immersing them in hot water for three minutes.

-Try the peaches with white core, as they differ in taste from the yellow ones.
+Also try peaches with white cores, they taste different than yellow ones.

 *NUTRITION DATA SOURCE: https://www.nutritionvalue.org